How many pupils can you accommodate per session?

 We want to ensure pupils get the most out of their visit, please inform us in advance of any groups/ students with additional needs so we can adapt the session accordingly.

-The education team is currently developing SEN specific sessions; in the meantime please contact the Learning Coordinator to discuss your schools specific needs.
+The learning team is currently developing SEN specific sessions; in the meantime please contact the Learning Coordinator to discuss your schools specific needs.

 Is the Museum accessible by wheelchair?

-Approximately 85% of the museum is accessible to wheelchair users via rising platform lifts.
-There is a wheelchair accessible toilet in Birdie’s Cafe.
+Approximately 85% of the museum is accessible to wheelchair users via ramps and a lift.
+There is an accessible toilet in the Café.

 Details of our full accessibility statement can be provided on request.